imsamurai/cakephp-httpsource-datasource/README.md

-# Apis Plugin
+# HttpSource Plugin

-Since I started going through several restful apis things started to become repetitive.
-I decided to layout my code in a more 'proper ' fashion then.
+Plugin with HttpSource to provide base class for datasorses with Http protocol.
+Based on [ProLoser](https://github.com/ProLoser/CakePHP-Api-Datasources) implementation.
+I make some refactoring to make HttpSource more similar to DboSource and removed OAuth component? because i think for login better use [Opauth](https://github.com/uzyn/cakephp-opauth).

+For existing plugins check [ProLoser](https://github.com/ProLoser/CakePHP-Api-Datasources) readme.

 ## Notes

-`ApiDatasource` is an **abstract** class and must be extended by the Api you wish to support.
+`HttpSource` is an **abstract** class and must be extended by the Api you wish to support.
 Open a bug ticket if you'd like some help making your own or just want me to do it.
 It's _very_ easy to add new ones - [check out the list](#expanding-functionality)

 ## Installation

-### Step 1: Clone or download to `Plugin/Apis`
+### Step 1: Clone or download to `Plugin/HttpSource`

 ### Step 2: Add your configuration to `database.php` and set it to the model

 ```
 :: database.php ::
 var $myapi = array(
+	'datasource' => 'MyPlugin.Http/MyPlugin', // Example: 'Github.Http/Github'
+        /**
+         * or
-	'datasource' => 'MyPlugin.MyPlugin', // Example: 'Github.Github'
+         * 'datasource' => 'MyPlugin.MyPlugin', // Example: 'Github.Github'
+         * if plugin datasource not in Datasource/Http folder
+         *
+         */

 	// These are only required for authenticated requests (write-access)
 	'login' => '--Your API Key--',
 	'password' => '--Your API Secret--',